rnleach/eco-lib/README.md

  Dynamic loading and unloading of shared libraries.

 ### Threading
  Threads, mutexes, condition variables and a threadsafe channel for passing data around different threads.
+Includes a few different threading models including basic threads, task threads for pipeline architectures, and a threadpool.

 ### Profiling
  Functions and macros for profiling a program.